Deutsche Bank to resign as London bullion clearer - sources

-LONDON Aug 20 Deutsche Bank is to sever its last link with commodity trading by resigning as a clearing member of the London gold and silver over-the-counter business, two industry sources close to the matter said on Thursday.
+LONDON Deutsche Bank (DBKGn.DE) is to sever its last link with commodity trading by resigning as a clearing member of the London gold and silver over-the-counter business, two industry sources close to the matter said on Thursday.

-The move leaves five banks - Barclays, HSBC , Bank of Nova Scotia, JP Morgan and UBS - to settle daily bullion transactions between dealers, amounting to more than $5 trillion worth of metal each year.
+The move leaves five banks -- Barclays (BARC.L), HSBC (HSBA.L), Bank of Nova Scotia (BNS.TO), JP Morgan (JPM.N) and UBS UBSG.VX -- to settle daily bullion transactions between dealers, amounting to more than $5 trillion worth of metal each year.

 "Deutsche Bank is resigning as a shareholding member of the London Precious Metals Clearing (LPMCL) company," one of the sources said.